Brendon45/ABC/README.md

 # WeatherApp ⛈️

-Welcome to __WeatherApp__, your go-to source for real-time weather updates.
+Welcome to [WeatherApp](https://brendon45.github.io/WeatherApp/), your go-to source for real-time weather updates.
 Whether you need to check the current temperature, wind speed, or sunrise and sunset times, this app provides accurate and intuitive weather data to keep you prepared.

 ## Key Features